marcisme/sketch-preview/README.md

 # Usage

-* Make sure you have an Artboard selected or a device screen-sized slice named `Preview`
+* Make sure you have an Artboard selected
 * Select `Preview` from the Plugins menu or press ⌘P
-* Select `Set Preview Size` from the plugins menu or Press ⌘⌥P
+* Select `Preview Setup...` from the plugins menu or Press ⌘⌥P to configure the plugin

+# Scaling Modes

+There are now several scaling modes intended for iOS design.
+These modes either change the output size to *2x* or *3x* based on Artboard dimensions, or they attempt to scale the preview up to simulate the Display Zoom or compatibility modes available on the iPhones 6.
+The simulated modes are not currently accurate, and the final image will be 1 to 2 pixels off in the smaller dimension.

 # Compatibility